 What Is Thyme Oil?

 Oil of thyme is derived from thyme, also known as Thymus vulgaris.
-The perennial herb, a member of the mint family, is used in aromatherapy, cooking, potpourri, mouthwashes, and elixirs, as well as added to ointments.
+The perennial herb, a member of the mint family, is used in aromatherapy, cooking, potpourri, mouthwashes and elixirs, as well as in ointments.
 Thyme also has a number of medicinal properties, which is due to the herb's essential oils.1

 The benefits of thyme essential oil have been recognized for thousands of years in Mediterranean countries.
-This substance is also a common agent in Ayurverdic practice.2 Today, among the many producers of thyme oil, France, Morocco, and Spain emerge as the primary ones.3
+This substance is also a common agent in Ayurverdic practice.2 Today, among the many producers of thyme oil, France, Morocco and Spain emerge as the primary countries bottling thyme oil.3

 Uses of Thyme Oil

-- Insecticide/insect repellent – Thyme oil can keep insects and parasites like mosquitoes, fleas, lice, and moths away.
+✓ Insecticide/insect repellent — Thyme oil can keep insects and parasites such as mosquitoes, fleas, lice and moths away.